Robert Strickler – AEA President

 - Submit timely membership and financial reports to CTA, NEA and other agencies as required by policies and law (including but not limited to information tax returns and annual PERB financial reports).

 4. Prepare financial papers for the annual audit.

 5. Attend monthly Executive Board meetings and monthly Rep Council meetings.

 Karen Vargas – Elementary Schools’ Liaison, Kimball Elementary

-Ken Kent – Elementary Schools’ Liaison, Kimball Elementary
+Denise W. James – Elementary Schools’ Liaison, Lone Tree Elementary

-Deb Hubbard – Middle Schools’ Liaison, Park Middle School
+Linda Rhymes – Middle Schools’ Liaison, Black Diamond Middle School

 Each school site is entitled to one representative on the AEA Representative Council for every twenty members on its faculty.
 Since the AEA President cannot directly address the questions and concerns of every member or representative in a timely fashion the liaison position was created to provide support.
 Members are encouraged to first consult their contract either in hard copy or on our union website.
 If the issue is not resolved through a contract read, members should then seek out guidance from their individual site representative member(s).
 Ultimately, if the issue can’t be resolved at that level, it then becomes the liaison’s responsibility to become involved.
 The liaisons will work directly with the AEA President, Executive Board, and/or CTA staff to promptly achieve a satisfactory solution to their problems.
 The liaison serves as a voting member of the Executive Board and is required to attend all Executive Board and Representative Council meetings.

 Robert Strickler – State Council Representative